gldog/anonymize_jira_users/README.md

                             Log-level.
 Defaults to INFO.
       -c CONFIG_FILE, --config-file CONFIG_FILE
                             Config-file to pre-set command-line-options.
 You can
-                            generate a config-file-template with option 'misc -g'.
+                            generate a config-file-template with option 'write-
+                            config-template -f'.
 There are parameters in the config-file not present on the command line.
 Empty parameters in the config-file are ignored.
 Parameters given on the command line overwrite parameters given in the config-file.
       -b JIRA_BASE_URL, --jira-base-url JIRA_BASE_URL
                             Jira base-URL.
       -a ADMIN_USER_AUTH, --jira-auth ADMIN_USER_AUTH